Cost of Living in Tokyo – 2024 Guide

 There are few options for getting furnished accommodation in Tokyo, and you will need to incur the initial cost of furnishing your place of stay.

-While there are high-end furniture stores like IDS Otsuka, including their online store, you can have many other affordable options to buy furniture in Tokyo.
+While there are high-end furniture stores like IDS Otsuka, including their online store, there are many other affordable options for buying furniture in Tokyo.

 Buying secondhand furniture and other household appliances is the cheapest option for furnishing your apartment.